pangeo-data/governance/governance.md

 - Attend a one-hour steering council meeting every quarter.
 - Respond in a timely manner to steering-council-related correspondence.
 - Act as an ambassador for the project in professional contexts.
+- Contribute to fulfilling the Project's obligations to its Fiscal Sponsor.

 #### Conflict of Interest